Eddy Santana Putra

-Eddy Santana Putra (born 20 January 1957) is an Indonesian politician who served as the mayor of Palembang between 2003 and 2013.
+Eddy Santana Putra (born 20 January 1957) is an Indonesian politician who served as a member of the House of Representatives from 2019 to 2024, and was the mayor of Palembang between 2003 and 2013.
 He was a member of PDI-P until 2018, when he moved to Gerindra.
-Originating from Pangkal Pinang, he was elected through both a city council vote and direct popular vote.
+Originating from Pangkal Pinang, he was elected as mayor of Palembang through both a city council vote and direct popular vote.

 Background

 Eddy Santana Putra was born in Pangkal Pinang, South Sumatra (today Bangka Belitung Islands) on 20 January 1957.
 After completing high school at Xaverius 1 High School, he went to Sriwijaya University, from which he earned a bachelors of civil engineering and a masters of engineering.

 Career

 Before entering politics, Eddy was a civil servant at South Sumatra provincial government's public works department.

 Mayor

 Eddy first became the mayor of Palembang following a vote by the city council in 2003.
 In Palembang's first direct mayoral election in 2008, Eddy ran for a second term with PDI-P's support and Romi Herton as his running mate, winning with 335,591 votes (51%).

 In addition, he ran as a candidate for PDI-P's provincial leadership in the party's 2005 South Sumatra congress, despite then being a member of Golkar.
 He eventually served two terms in that position.

 During his tenure as mayor, he established the Trans Musi, a bus rapid transit system operating in the city.
 ASEAN gave the city a "Clean Land for Big Cities" recognition during its 2nd Environmentally Sustainable Cities Award in November 2011.

 His second term expired on 21 July 2013, and he was succeeded by Romi Herton.
 He ran for governorship of South Sumatra in the 2013 gubernatorial election, but placed third behind incumbent governor Alex Noerdin and East Ogan Komering Ulu regent Herman Deru.